RefPerSys/RefPerSys/README.md

 [mail](https://linux.die.net/man/1/mail) command in your `$PATH`.

-To install the dependencies on a recent [Debian](https://debian.org/) 10 *buster* or [Ubuntu](https://ubuntu.com/) 19 system, you could run the following steps
+To install the dependencies on a recent [Debian](https://debian.org/) 10 *buster* or [Ubuntu](https://ubuntu.com/) 20 or 21 system, you could run the following steps

 * `sudo apt install libunistring-dev`